yxie/Machine_Learning_Techniques/README.md

 Notice: These solutions are for reference only and should not be viewed by students currently enrolled in the course.
 If you read these solutions before completing the course, you will diminish the course's value for yourself and others.

 ## HW1
-Use libsvm library and try different kernels for classification in Matlab
+Use libsvm library and try different kernels for classification

 ## HW2
-Implement adaboost (adaptive boosting) algorithm in Matlab
+Implement adaboost (adaptive boosting) algorithm

 ## HW3
-Implement CART (Classification And Regression Tree) in Java
+Implement CART (Classification And Regression Tree)

 ## HW4
-Implement kmeans, k-NN and basic neural network algorithms in Matlab
+Implement kmeans, k-NN and basic neural network algorithms